SpringRole/sv-us-docs/source/index.html.md

  -->

-After the forementioned checks have been successfully submitted and triggered.
+After the fore mentioned checks have been successfully submitted and triggered.
 Employee can create a password for their profile.

 <aside class="notice">
     Password field should be hashed using SHA256 before hand.